AAFP CME Credit System

-Other documents needed on file include but are not limited to:
+Other documents the CME provider must have on file include, but are not limited to, the following:

-- Signed full disclosure form from each faculty, planner, author, editor, and reviewer (anyone who can impact the content of the CME activity).
+- Signed full disclosure form from anyone who can control the content of the CME activity (e.g., faculty member, planner, author, editor, reviewer)

-All documentation associated with CME activity development should be retained for one year by the CME provider.
+The CME provider should retain all documentation associated with development of the CME activity should be retained for one year.

 This template may be used to create a certificate for physicians attending your CME activity.